Vocational Teacher Education

-To apply for the right to complete the studies in one year.
+If you wish to complete your studies in one year.
 In such a case you will need to provide evidence of prior learning.
-Please bring the following documents to your group teachers on 10 May:
+Please bring the following documents to your group teachers on 11 May:

 - a brief report on the reasons why you would like to complete the studies in one year